neutral-ways/corezero-api-doc/go-sample/api-file-process/README.md

 Uploads a CSV file into corezero and start the processing

+Notes:
+- if you api key is from a holding you must provide an account id with `-account`
+- The econding detection infers the type based on text.
+Therefor UTF8 with BOM is detected as UTF8

 ## Build

 Run `make` to compile for linux and win